jandersongarcia / echoapi

 Installation

-# Clone the repository git clone https://github.com/jandersongarcia/EchoAPI.git cd EchoAPI # Install backend dependencies composer install # Copy environment file cp .env_root .env # Edit .env with your database configuration # Set permissions for the logs folder (Linux/macOS) mkdir logs chmod -R 775 logs
+# Clone the repository git clone https://github.com/jandersongarcia/EchoAPI.git cd EchoAPI # Install dependencies composer install # Copy the environment file cp .env_root .env # Edit the .env file with your database, cache, and Telegram settings # Create cache and logs directories mkdir -p storage/cache storage/logs chmod -R 775 storage

 GET /v1/health

-is the entry point - Middlewares are loaded (authentication, CORS, API Key, etc.)
+acts as the entry point- Middlewares are loaded (API Key, JWT Auth, etc.)

 curl http://localhost:8080/v1/health